Wayland workspace overlay daemon

 accenthex stringFocused window / active highlight

-border_radiusnumberCard corner radius in pixels
+border_radiusnumberCard corner radius (px)

 fontstringFont name — match exact fc-list output